Vitamin E: The Systemic Importance of Vitamin E

 In rare cases, vitamin E deficiency may be associated with an underlying genetic disorder, such as abetalipoproteinemia.
 In these cases, individuals may require specialized medical care and ongoing monitoring to manage their condition.

-Increasing dietary intake of vitamin E or taking supplements may be sufficient in some cases, but additional interventions may be necessary for individuals with more severe deficiency or underlying health conditions.
+Increasing dietary intake of vitamin E or taking supplements may be sufficient in some cases, but additional interventions may be necessary for individuals with more severe deficiencies or underlying health conditions.
 Working with a healthcare provider is important to determine the appropriate course of treatment.

 Prevention of Vitamin E Deficiency